Vicky Carranza

-Angelica Hernandez (born May 19, 1959) is a Mexican former luchadora, or female professional wrestler best known under the ring name Vicky Carranza.
+Angelica Hernandez (born May 19, 1959) is a Mexican former professional wrestler best known under the ring name Vicky Carranza.
 She is the daughter of professional wrestler Carraza I, the husband of retired wrestler Convoy.
 Carranza and Convoy have a son that have followed in their footsteps and also become a wrestler, known as Ricky.

 During her career, Carranza won the Mexican National Women's Championship twice, as well as the Mexican National Women's Tag Team Championship with La Briosa.